Function Computation through a Bidirectional Relay: Introduction

 \comment{ For our zero-error computation problem depicted in Fig.~\ref{Relay_Network}, we provide a characterization of the rate region in terms of graph coloring of some suitably defined graphs.
 We provide single-letter inner and outer bounds for the rate region.
 A sufficient condition on the joint distribution $p_{XY}$ is identified under which, the relay will also be able to reconstruct $f(X,Y)$ for any scheme where A and B reconstruct it with zero error. }

-The problem of broadcast with side information has been addressed in the name of index coding (see \cite{Yossef_2011}-\cite{Maleki_2014} and references therein).
-Here, a server has access to $K$ binary independent and uniformly distributed random variables and the receivers have access to different subsets of these messages.
+The problem of broadcast with side information, has been studied extensively in the literature (see \cite{Alon_2008}-\cite{Timo_2013} and references therein).
+Index coding (see~\cite{Yossef_2011}-\cite{Langberg_2011}) is a special case of broadcast with side information, and it is related to our work.
+In index coding, a server has access to $K$ binary independent and uniformly distributed random variables and the receivers have access to different subsets of these messages.
 Each receiver wants to recover an arbitrary subset of the messages using its side information and the message broadcasted by the server.
 The goal is to minimize the broadcast rate of the message sent by the server.
 A computable characterization of the optimum broadcast rate for the general index coding problem is still unknown.
+For our broadcast function network (Fig.~\ref{Broadcast_network}), instead of recovering the messages, we consider the problem of computing a function of the messages.
+For this problem, the optimal $\epsilon$-error rate is $\max\{ H(Z|X), H(Z|Y) \}$ (using Slepian-Wolf result), thus it is a lower bound for the optimal zero-error rate.
+We show that the rate $\max\{ H(Z|X), H(Z|Y) \}$ is achievable under zero-error.